raphaelquast/EOmaps/docs/api.rst

 - If you provide an integer, it is identified as an epsg-code (e.g. ``4326``, ``3035``, etc.)

-  - 4326 hereby defaults to `PlateCarree` projection
+  - 4326 defaults to `PlateCarree` projection

 - All other CRS usable for plotting are accessible via ``Maps.CRS``, e.g.: ``crs=Maps.CRS.Orthographic()``, ``crs=Maps.CRS.GOOGLE_MERCATOR`` or ``crs=Maps.CRS.Equi7_EU``.